EU seeks to boost credibility despite slow vaccine rollout - WTMJ

 Overall though, the European Commission stood by its plans to check on exports produced on its territory and make sure they were syphoned off somewhere else if the EU contract with producers stipulated that they should be used in the EU.
 The World Health Organization criticized the new EU export rules as “not helpful.”

-The EU has been forced into such measures because the rollout of vaccines to its 27 member states is lagging way behind nations like Israel and the United Kingdom and also behind its own rollout plans.
-The EU as an institution has a massive stake in the success of the operation since it is a prime example to show its relevance on a continent where it is all too often the center of criticism.
+The EU was moved to take such measures because the rollout of vaccines to its 27 member states is lagging far behind nations such as Israel and the United Kingdom, and even its own delivery plans.
+The EU as an institution has a massive stake in the success of the rollout as a way of showing the importance of cooperation and countering those who say it is irrelevant.

 Sandra Gallina, the general director in charge of health at the European Commission told legislators Monday that “we bought all the doses that were available in time (…).
 What we buy, is a dose delivered in a certain schedule in time.
 This is the whole issue, it is to have the companies delivering by the time that they have committed to deliver.”

-Still critics have said that the European Commission should have started clinching contracts much earlier.
-AstraZeneca, which is at the heart of a delivery dispute with the EU, said that Britain was in an advantageous position since it had negotiated a few months quicker than the EU.
+Still, critics have said that the European Commission should have started clinching contracts much earlier.
+AstraZeneca, which is in a dispute with the EU over deliveries, said Britain was in an advantageous position since it made a deal a few months earlier than Brussels.

-There is general agreement that the EU got good prices the member states could never have gotten and that liberal support for the vaccines companies that reached 2.7 billion euros helped speed up research and increase production capacity.
+There is general agreement that the EU got good prices the member states could never have obtained on their own and that generous support for the vaccines companies amounting to 2.7 billion euros ($3.3 billion) helped speed up research and increase production capacity.

 But speed has been the EU’s Achilles’ Heel.
-Countries like Austria have derided the more unwieldy approval process and Italy has even threatened court action against producers when deliveries started flagging.
+Countries such as Austria have derided the more unwieldy approval process and Italy has even threatened court action against producers when deliveries started flagging.
 It is no different in the EU’s biggest member state.

-Chancellor Angela Merkel and German state governors were planning to talk Monday with representatives of the pharmaceutical industry on ways to beef up the country’s sluggish vaccination campaign.
+Chancellor Angela Merkel and German state governors held a meeting Monday with representatives of the pharmaceutical industry on ways to beef up the country’s sluggish vaccination campaign.

 By Sunday, some 1.93 million people had received their first dose in Germany, a nation of 83 million, and 532,000 had received a second dose In comparison, Britain, a country of 67 million, has given nearly 9 million people a first vaccine shot.

+“There were good reasons why we were slower,” Merkel told reporters after the meeting, citing as an example the EU’s decision to require regular approval for the vaccines, helping boost confidence in the shots, rather than provide faster emergency authorization as happened in Britain.

-The EU is now centering on the positive news.
-AstraZeneca, which initially said it would only deliver 31 million of a promised first batch of 80 million doses, now agrees to supply 9 million additional doses of its vaccine to the EU during the first quarter — bringing the total to half what the company originally aimed for.
+She noted that AstraZeneca, which initially said it would only deliver 31 million of a promised first batch of 80 million doses, has now agreed to supply 9 million additional doses of its vaccine to the EU during the first quarter — bringing the total to half what the company originally aimed for.

-Pfizer, which developed the first widely tested and approved coronavirus vaccine together with German firm BioNTech, has said it expects to increase global production this year from 1.3 million doses to 2 billion doses.
-BioNTech said Monday that up to 75 million of those additional doses will be delivered to the EU in the second quarter.
+Pfizer, which developed the first widely tested and approved coronavirus vaccine together with German firm BioNTech, also said it expects to increase global production this year from 1.3 million doses to 2 billion.
+Up to 75 million of those additional doses will be delivered to the EU in the second quarter.

-The German government has pledged to offer everyone vaccine by late September.
-In addition to frustration with manufacturers, fingers have been pointed at the EU itself, which ordered the vaccines; Germany’s federal government, which distributes them to state authorities; and state governments, which are in charge of the actual vaccinations.
+“Things will increase, but it will be a long road,” said Merkel, adding that the government would strive for transparency on any potential delays.

+She said Germany would still be able to offer all adults a vaccine by Sept.
+21 — days before the country holds a national election in which Merkel won’t stand for chancellor again.

+“But nobody can provide the absolute final certainty,” Merkel cautioned.
+“If for example a mutation (of the virus) arises that the vaccine doesn’t work on, then we’ll start over again.”

-Raf Casert reported from Brussels.
+Frank Jordans reported from Berlin.
 Geir Moulson in Berlin, and Samuel Petrequin in Brussels, contributed to this report.

 Follow AP coverage of the virus outbreak at: